Harsha-211/Harsha-211/README.md

 ---

 ⭐ *“Dreaming isn't enough.
-I’m building the tools to reach stars — in AI, in biology, in circuits, and beyond.”*
+I’m building the tools to reach stars — in AI, and beyond.”*